 - 1. The IHSA and the Illinois State Police wish to remind that you texting while driving is illegal.
 Cell phone use while driving is responsible for over 3,000 deaths and over 30,000 injuries across the United States each year. - 2.
+Your phone is your ticker for most IHSA postseason events on GoFan, the official digital ticketing partner of the IHSA.
+Be sure to download the GoFan app or visit GoFan.co (.co not .com) to get tickets to IHSA action. - 3.
 On behalf of the IHSA and (host school), thank you for your support of interscholastic athletics and activities.
 Have a safe trip home!